-I am a Burmese exile aimlessly wandering in this imperfect world.
+I am a Burmese exile taking a near-permanent refuge in New York and Sydney.
 Here are my essays about Burma and anything else I feel like writing about.
-And some translated works of selected Burmese authors.
+And posting the articles I like from selected sites.
 Bridging Burma to the world this Blog is more of a Politically-Oriented Literary Blog than a Plain News Blog or a Sophisticated Thoughts Blog.

 Just recently Burma Navy had

 a grand launching ceremony of many new war ships.
 What sort of war ships were

 there in the ceremony is still not clear but most probable ones were reconditioned-frigates